crashappsec/chalk/src/docs/howto-compliance.md

 and sign everything.
 And even if they do, the attacker could still get those people to sign off on changes the attacker himself made.

-So while automatic signing is susceptable to the attacker taking over the signing infrastructure, it's more work that does raise the bar significantly.
+So while automatic signing is susceptible to the attacker taking over the signing infrastructure, it's more work that does raise the bar significantly.